Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Conclusion

 \section{Conclusion}

-In this work, we tackle the reward overoptimization problem in diffusion model alignment from the perspective of inductive and primacy biases.
-Specifially, we identify the temporal inductive bias inherent in diffusion models and make the surprising discovery that dormant neurons in our proposed temporal critic serve to mitigate reward overoptimization.
-Inspired by these findings, We present TDPO-R, which exploits the temporal inductive bias of intermediate denoising timesteps and optimizes diffusion models in alignment with them at temporal granularity.
-Empirical evaluations validate the effectiveness of the proposed method.
+In this work, we confront reward overoptimization in diffusion model alignment from the perspective of inductive and primacy biases.
+Specifically, we identify the temporal inductive bias of diffusion models and surprisingly discover that active neurons in our proposed temporal critic reflect the primacy bias.
+Inspired by these findings, we present TDPO-R, which exploits the temporal inductive bias of diffusion models and addresses the primacy bias during its RL training process.
+Empirical evaluations validate the effectiveness of the proposed methods in mitigating reward overoptimization.

-\textbf{Limitations and future work.} Constrained by computational resources, TDPO-R only operate on LoRA weights rather than all parameters of diffusion model, precluding a comprehensive analysis of the neuron states in this case.
-However, this work opens avenues for follow-up research on this problem.
-Furthermore, multi-reward learning in current research on diffusion models is still under-explored, highlighting a significant gap for future work.
-We hope that our work will also inspire future research on overoptimization in the context of multi-reward learning for diffusion models.
+\textbf{Limitations and future work.} To address computational limitations, our TDPO-R adopts LoRA finetuning instead of full model finetuning for diffusion models, precluding a comprehensive analysis of the diffusion model's internal neuron states in this case.
+However, this work opens avenues for follow-up research on reward overoptimization of diffusion models.
+Moreover, the potential of multi-reward learning for diffusion models remains under-explored, highlighting a significant gap for future work.
+We hope that our work will also inspire further exploration of potential reward overoptimization in this new domain of multi-reward learning for diffusion models.